 A company can maintain inventory on a perpetual or a periodic basis.

 - Management uses cost accounting systems to estimate the cost of the products for profitability analysis, cost control, and inventory valuation.
 In order to analyze whether the process is profitable or not, it is important to understand the accurate cost of products.
 Moreover, to plan the budget and understand the cash flow of the company, it is important to understand the products that are profitable and the ones that are not.

 - It allows management to check the raw materials in each stage of production.

 - It helps the business to lower the cost of the business operation by identifying and controlling relevant items.
 Thus, it leads to profit maximization.

 - Since management is aware of the inventory numbers, it is able to maintain just-in-time inventory systems.
-In just-in-time inventory systems, the company orders the raw material as when they need it.
-It saves the company from storing the raw materials, and thus, saves costs related to storage, security, and obsolescence.
+In just-in-time inventory systems, the company orders the raw material when they need it.
+It saves the company from storing the raw materials and thus, saves costs related to storage, security, and obsolescence.

 - The real-time part also helps the management to make decisions without waiting for reports.

 As said above, there are four methods of cost accumulation method, but the two popular ones are;

 Under the Job Order Costing system, the manufacturing costs are accumulated for each job.
 A company usually adopts this approach to deal with the production of unique products and special orders.
 Job order costing fits perfectly for an event management company, a niche category seller of the furniture, and so on.